monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/variant_predicates.rst

 Examples
 ********

-Here we show examples of several simple variant predicates and how to chain them for testing complex conditions.
+Here we show how to use the builtin predicates for simple tests and how to build a compound predicate from the builtin predicates, for testing complex conditions.

 Load cohort